 When the passenger records of Ellis Island, the famous gateway to America through the port of New York City, first went online in 2001, the public’s genealogical interest was galvanized like nothing since the airing of “Roots” in 1977.
 Now at an updated web address and numbering 51 million New York passenger records from Ellis Island’s opening in 1892 up to 1957, the site remains an essential starting place for immigration research.
 It also includes records of travelers who lived in America, returning from European vacations or visits to the old country.

 Searching the passenger lists is simple, with a one-page search form or an assist from a “wizard.”
 Either approach gives you the same options.
 If you register for a free account on the site, you even can save previous searches to rerun or tweak.
 Checkmark choices let you try various levels of spelling matching for names.
-Sliders make it easy to narrow your searches by year of birth, current age, age at arrival, and year/month/day of arrival.
-Don’t miss the plus sign at the bottom that lets you select ethnicity from a long scrolling list (“Afgan” to “Zulu”).
+Sliders under the Wizard option make it easy to narrow your searches by year of birth, current age, age at arrival, and year/month/day of arrival.
+Don’t miss the plus sign that lets you select ethnicity from a long scrolling list (“Afghan” to “Zulu”).

 Be cautious, though, about filling in too much information at the start of your search.
 Try just a surname and initial, possibly with an arrival range.
 You can always filter your results if the hits are overwhelming.
 Not every record contains information for every filter option—birth year or marital status, for example—and specifying these can omit passengers whose records lack information for these fields.

 Researchers who assume their immigrant ancestors arrived through Ellis Island are often disappointed by results at that site—because more than 8 million people, especially from northern Europe, arrived in New York before that famous gateway opened.
 From 1855 to 1892, they were processed through Ellis Island’s predecessor, Castle Garden, and you can search for them at this website.